MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 ## Connect method

-The connect method connected components to the redux store.
+The connect method *connects* components to the redux store.
 To make this work you will use two methods: `mapStateToProps` and `mapDispatchToProps`.

 ### mapStateToProps

-The `mapStateToProps` method receives state from the Store as a prop and returns an object containing values to be passed to your container/component as props.
+The `mapStateToProps` method receives state from the Store and returns an object containing values to be passed to your container/component as props.

 ### mapDispatchToProps

 The `mapDispatchToProps` method maps the action creator methods you defined to props in your container/component.
-There is a little functional progrmming magic happening through this method.

-### connect method

-The `connect` method connects your component, to state and action creators.

 ## Password List